Ashtonlim/vd_playwright/readme.md

 ## How tests how designed and structured

+./creds.json contains the localstorage info in json (string escaped).
+When testing on another url (i.e hub.vauldragon.com, hub-dev.vauldragon.com, hub-staging.vauldragon.com), and/or another org code (i.e. uilicicious, e2etesting, demo clinic) please ensure the fields are changed.
+If unsure, just extract localstorage directly from the browser to get the same behaviour.

-/scripts runs scripts interacting with s3.
+./scripts runs scripts interacting with s3.

-/steps contains the most reusable parts of tests, including creating invoices, patients, etc.
+./steps contains the most reusable parts of tests, including creating invoices, patients, etc.

-/steps/main/init.js contains some of the options for running skipping initial login, recordings flags, etc.
+./steps/main/init.js contains some of the options for running skipping initial login, recordings flags, etc.

-/steps/main/teardown.js specifies where screenshots should be saved to.
+./steps/main/teardown.js specifies where screenshots should be saved to.
 Only tests that fail will have a screenshot (unless also written somehwere else in the test to take a screenshot).
 Each tests ends with a `failing = false` which if not hit, will cause a screenshot to be taken.

-/tests contains tests grouped in /tests/prodx to run in parallel.
-There is a higher liklihood of failure upon running too many tests in parallel, keep to 2-4 tests when running in parallel. /test/last runs serially with the --runInBand option as those tests are much longer and failure prone.
+./tests contains tests grouped in ./tests/prodx to run in parallel.
+There is a higher liklihood of failure upon running too many tests in parallel, keep to 2-4 tests when running in parallel. ./test/last runs serially with the --runInBand option as those tests are much longer and failure prone.

 ## Important